 So which hiking shoes do you need?
 Consider the most technical terrain you plan on tackling, most of the time.
 Unless you want to build a hiking shoe collection, we recommend that you choose a pair that is versatile enough for the majority of your hiking.
 What is your primary use: day hiking, backpacking, fast-packing or some of each?
 Now, determine the difficulty level of the terrain: easy, moderate, or strenuous?
-For day hiking on gentle terrain, a lightweight shoe with minimal support is sufficient, like the North Face Safien.
+For day hiking on less rugged terrain, a lightweight shoe with minimal support is sufficient, such as the Arc'teryx Aerios.
 For day hiking moderate terrain or for easy to moderate backpacking, a shoe that is durable, waterproof, and offering good traction is ideal, like the Merrell Moab 2 WP.
 For strenuous day hiking or moderate backpacking, support becomes more important, as does durability.
 In this instance, our Editors' Choice winner, the Oboz Sawtooth II Low is an excellent choice, as is our Top Pick for Comfort, the Hoka One One Sky Arkali.

 Your footwear achieves water resistance in two ways: a waterproof inner membrane sandwiched into the fabric of the upper or by adding a waterproof chemical treatment to the material that comprises the upper.
 Gore-Tex (often found as GTX in shoe names) is the most common waterproof/breathable material used in outdoor apparel and footwear.
 Many shoe manufacturers, like Oboz, use a proprietary material.
 They all have the same function — to prevent outside moisture from entering the shoe while venting out the moisture inside (your sweat).
 As much as these materials attempt to add "breathability" to your shoe, there's no question that they'll keep your feet warmer overall than a pair with a lightweight mesh liner.